-- Support and encourage the development of nursing knowledge,
+- Support and encourage the development of nursology knowledge,

-- Present critical discussion of ideas that are relevant to nursology,
+- Present critical discussion of ideas that are central to nursology knowledge,

 - Honor nurses who have been “guardians” of the discipline,